beumsk/beumsk.github.io/README.md

 ## TODO

 1.1
-- write blog posts (custom sitemap, goatcounter, nextjs custom error page, props to parent/child, mdx to html, SSG vs SSR, dev.to)
+- skills section
+- intro text for /blog and /projects
 - back to top button
-- skills section

 1.2
 - add more images of features/pages?
 - improve cv (rethink projects and articles sections)
 - links in mdx to open in new tabs
 - color for code snippets

 1.3
 - metrics animation?
 Number of projects/sites/hours/languages
 - add project filter and order

 X.X
 - add proptypes
 - improve perf (caching)